 We have also had customers test our leather-soled shoes for conductivity and report that they did allow grounding—not as much as a bare foot or a copper-lugged shoe, but sufficient.
 The conductivity increased with wear, as the shoes absorbed more moisture over time.
-This applies to two kinds of soles we offer: the bullhide leather sole available as a Design-Your-Own option for our Dash RunAmocs, Original RunAmocs and Merry Jane Metros and the soft suede sole that comes standard on our cozy Roo moccasins.
+This applies to two kinds of soles we offer: the bullhide leather sole available as a Design-Your-Own option for our Dash RunAmocs, Original RunAmocs and the soft suede sole that comes standard on our cozy Roo moccasins.

 Shop for Grounding Shoes

 For a complete list of our shoes that offer grounding conductivity, please visit our grounding category page.

 Please note that these shoes are not designed for clean room applications or laboratory environments that require electro-static discharge (ESD) straps.

 Michael Sandler, bestselling author of Barefoot Running and Barefoot Walking, is a strong proponent of grounding and mentions our shoes in each of his books.
 He even helped us test and develop our leather sole option!